-Details These plates are based on plate sherds excavated from the magnificent Hadrian’s Wall, in the heart of Northumberland.
-This style of plate would have been used to serve all manner of Roman delicacy.
-This style of pottery was not considered high statues at the time but would have been in use in households, both rich and poor, across Roman Britain.
+These plates are based on plate sherds excavated from the magnificent Hadrian's Wall in the heart of Northumberland.
+This plate style would have been used to serve all manner of Roman delicacy, and although not considered high status at the time, it would have been in use in households, both rich and poor, across Roman Britain.

 001 - Approx. 40mm tall, 225mm diameter

 Health and Safety